 You’re ready to lead your first yoga retreat.
 You’ve chosen a gorgeous location, you’re confident of your teaching experience, and students are signing up in droves.
-What could go wrong?
+Here are 3 yoga retreat and food tips to help you prepare for your next event.

 When dreaming up your ideal yoga retreat, it may be tempting to focus solely on the asana and the beauty of the setting.
 But there’s more to programming than that.
 A retreat can be extremely structured or very loose, and you need to be comfortable with the style you choose, and advertise the retreat accordingly.
 Some teachers prefer to host combined retreats: yoga and surfing, yoga and raw food, yoga and cooking, yoga and hiking in the Swiss Alps.
 Others offer only yoga and basic meals, leaving the students’ free time up to their own discretion.